saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 **Note:**
 **_Signature field on mobile app is being created with body which is equal to raw string of request payload.
 As we know, sometimes in Web App Controller is received already parsed object.
 You must use raw string of request payload because signature generation/veification is very sensitive to `post_body` string._**

 ---

+## API Errors
+During any request on Salt Edge SCA Service side, a number of errors may appear.
+In order to standardize errors while still giving some degree of freedom in explaining an error callback, parameters should include both `error_class` and `error_message`.
+Error message serves the purpose of communicating the issue to the Client, whereas error class should be used by client application in order to be able to handle various scenarios.

+Contents of the `error_message` are entirely up to the Salt Edge SCA Service, they may even be localized.
+However, values sent within `error_class` parameter should be from the standardized list.
+This list may and will be extended over time.

+### Bad Request errors (code: 400):
+* `WrongRequestFormat` - some of request params are not valid;
+* `AccessTokenMissing` - `access_token` header is missing;
+* `SignatureMissing` - `signature` header is missing;
+* `SignatureExpired` - `expires_at` header is missing or `expires_at` is before now;
+* `InvalidSignature` - `signature` param is invalid;
+* `ActionExpired` - Action entity is expired.

+### Unauthorized errors (code: 401):
+* `ConnectionNotFound` - connection associated with by `access_token` header not found or it is invalid;
+* `UserNotFound` - connection associated with Connection not found.

+### Not Found errors (code: 404):
+* `AuthorizationNotFound` - authorization queried by `authorization_id` param not found;
+* `ActionNotFound` - action queried by `action_id` param not found.

+---
 ## Identity Service API